Flexiana/framework/doc/how-to.md

  :where  [:= :id (get-in state [:params :image-id])]}
 ```

-database query you want to generate something like this:
+you want to switch to something like this:

 ```clojure
 {:delete [:*]